wasabirobby/wasabi_fishing/README.md

 # wasabi_fishing

-This resource was created as a free interactive fishing script for ESX servers.
+This resource was created as a free interactive fishing script for ESX/QBCore servers.

 ## Features
+- Out of the box compatible with ESX and QBCore
 - Optimized 0.00ms usage on idle
 - Skill-check based success
 - Full animations and props